nekStab/LightKrylov/README.md

 `LightKrylov` leverages Fortran's `abstract type` feature to provide generic implementations of the various Krylov methods.
 The only requirement from the user to benefit from the capabilities of `LightKrylov` is to extend the `abstract_vector` and `abstract_linop` types to define their notion of vectors and linear operators. `LightKrylov` then provides the following functionalities:

-- Krylov factorizations : `arnoldi_factorization`, `lanczos_tridiagonalization`, `lanczos_bidiagonalization`.
+- Krylov factorizations : `arnoldi`, `lanczos_tridiagonalization`, `lanczos_bidiagonalization`.
 - Spectral analysis : `eigs`, `eighs`, `svds`.
 - Linear systems : `gmres`, `cg`.

-### Known limitations

-For the sake of simplicity, `LightKrylov` only works with `real` or `double precision` data.
-While this might seem restrictive at first, consider that a complex-valued $n \times n$ linear system $\mathbf{Ax} = \mathbf{b}$ can always be rewritten using only real arithmetic as a $2n \times 2n$ real-valued system.
-The primary reason to develop `LightKrylov` is to couple it with high-performance solvers in computational mechanics which often use exclusively real-valued data types.
-As such, we do not have any plan to natively support complex-valued linear operators or vectors.

 ### Examples

-Several examples can be found in the `example` folder.
+Some examples can be found in the `example` folder.
 These include:
 - [Ginzburg-Landau]() : Serial computation of the leading eigenpairs of a complex-valued linear operator via time-stepping.
 - [Laplace operator]() : Parallel computation of the leading eigenpairs of the Laplace operator defined on the unit-square.

-Alternatively, you can also look at [`neklab`](), a bifurcation and stability analysis toolbox based on `LightKrylov` and designed to augment the functionalities of the massively parallel spectral element solver [`Nek5000`]().
+Alternatively, you can also look at [`neklab`](https://github.com/nekStab/neklab), a bifurcation and stability analysis toolbox based on `LightKrylov` and designed to augment the functionalities of the massively parallel spectral element solver [`Nek5000`]().

 | [**Ginzburg-Landau**]() | [**Laplace operator**]() |
 | :---------------------: | :----------------------: |